 The trace record refers to the table definition as a template.
-For a detailed explanation of the trace record, see the section on the ODS TRACE statement in the SAS Output Delivery System: User's Guide.
+For a detailed explanation of the trace record, see the section on the ODS TRACE statement.

 You can use PROC TEMPLATE to modify an entire table definition.
 When a procedure or DATA step uses a table definition, it uses the elements that are defined or referenced in its table definition.
 In general, you cannot directly specify a table element for your procedure or DATA step to use without modifying the definition itself.